The poet, novelist and activist—and founding patron of The JRB—Achmat Dangor, died in Johannesburg earlier today.

 His publisher, Pan Macmillan South Africa, posted the following words:

-Dangor agreed to become one of The JRB’s three founding patrons in March 2017, over coffee at a favourite cafe of his in Parkview, Johannesburg, where he lived.
+Dangor agreed to become one of The JRB’s three founding patrons in March 2017, after a conversation over coffee at a favourite cafe of his in Parkview, Johannesburg, where he lived.
 He was ‘honoured to accept becoming a patron of this project’, he said in a later email to us.

 ‘He supported us at every turn,’ The JRB Publisher Ben Williams said.
 ‘A more thoughtful, engaged and humane writer you would be hard-pressed to find.
 He was a person of quiet purpose, but also sly humour—his presence illuminated any room he chose to walk in.
 He will be profoundly missed.’